interbrite/letsencrypt-vesta/README.md

 3. Choose to implement either the Apache configuration or Nginx configuration (both below) depending on your specific server configuration (the Apache configuration is recommended unless you're only running Nginx).

-4. Symlink letsencrypt-auto and letsencrypt-vesta in /usr/local/bin for easier access.
+4. Symlink certbot-auto and letsencrypt-vesta in /usr/local/bin for easier access.
 This allows them to be run without needing to know the full path to the programs.

-        ln -s /usr/local/letsencrypt/letsencrypt-auto /usr/local/bin/letsencrypt-auto
+        ln -s /usr/local/certbot/certbot-auto /usr/local/bin/certbot-auto
         ln -s /usr/local/letsencrypt-vesta/letsencrypt-vesta /usr/local/bin/letsencrypt-vesta

 5. Create your first certificate.

         letsencrypt-vesta USERNAME DOMAIN

-The first time you run letsencrypt-auto (either via letsencrypt-vesta or separately) it will do some initial setup work that could take a few minutes.
+The first time you run certbot-auto (either via letsencrypt-vesta or separately) it will do some initial setup work that could take a few minutes.
 Subsequent runs should be faster, as this setup is only needed once per server.

 ### Apache Configuration